NCGAS/Metagenomic-analysis-workshop/README.md

 # Prerequisites
 This workshop is geared for beginners, but basic Unix commands will not be covered.
 As such, participants must have basic Linux functionality (sign in, moving around file system, etc.), but expertise is not required.
 It would be helpful if participants had some exposure to using a cluster for compute jobs and an idea of the end goals for their data.

+If you are working on a Windows machine, make sure to have Putty (https://www.putty.org/), or have Bash Desktop app.

 Beginner tutorials in Linux (bash) can be found here: \
 Getting Started on Unix Walkthrough (pdf) (http://pages.iu.edu/~ss93/tutorials/GettingStartedonUnixWalkthrough.pdf)\
 Code Academy (https://www.codecademy.com/catalog/subject/all)